Li i8: Background

 The i8 was first teased by Li Auto with a February 24, 2025 Weibo post by CEO Li Xiang introducing the vehicle as the brand's first SUV, along with two exterior images of the vehicle next to an L9 and Mega.
-Xiang added that the 'i' in the i8's model name stands for intelligence.
-The following day, Li Auto released additional images of the i8 next to a Tesla Model X. The model's reveal date was brought forward from February 27 to avoid conflicting with the launch event of the Xiaomi 15 Ultra and Xiaomi SU7 Ultra after communication from Xiaomi CEO Lei Jun, which Li thanked him for in a Weibo post.
+Li added that the 'i' in the i8's model name stands for intelligence.
+The following day, Li Auto released additional images of the i8 next to a Tesla Model X.

+The model's reveal date was brought forward from February 27 to avoid conflicting with the launch event of the Xiaomi 15 Ultra and Xiaomi SU7 Ultra after communication from Xiaomi CEO Lei Jun, which Li thanked him for in a Weibo post.
 On 16 April 2025, Li Auto revealed more pictures and details of the vehicle.

-On 9 July, Li Auto announced that the i8 will be launched on 29 July 2025.
+On 9 July, Li Auto announced that the i8 will be launched on 29 July 2025, with pre-sales opening on 17 July.
 CEO Li Xiang said that the i8's MPV-like profile caused a lot of internal discussion, but the company decided to go with the design for its better space utilization and passenger comfort, lower air drag leading to increased range, and better crash safety compared to a conventional boxy SUV design.

+On 5 August 2025 one week after its launch on 29 July, Li Auto 'relaunched' the i8 by reducing the 3 original trims (Pro, Max, Ultra) down to a single variant combined with a price reduction.
+This was after poor sales due to configuration issues, marketing controversies, and several strong competitors launching competing models around the same time.
+Li Auto CEO Li Xiang said the i8 received over 30,000 refundable reservations, but only around 6,000 customers placed firm orders in the week following its launch according to an external consumer research agency.
+Li Auto said the base Pro trim only accounted for 2% of reservations, and 89% of buyers opted for the rear entertainment screen.

+Configuration issues included features such as the in-console refrigerator, a trend that Li Auto had originally pioneered and was widely copied by competitors, not coming standard on the Pro trim despite it being standard equipment on significantly cheaper variants of the Li L6.
+Additionally, critics noted the Max trim lacked the option for a second row entertainment screen expected in the segment, with buyers forced to choose the Ultra trim for the feature.
+Major competitors which launched alongside the i8 include the Onvo L90 which heavily undercut it in price with similar features, and the BEV version of the successful Aito M8 which offers Huawei ecosystem integration.
+Additionally, a promotional video of a head-on crash between the i8 and a heavy truck intended to showcase the i8's crash safety backfired, with netizens doubting the validity of the results and eventually causing a negative social media trend against Li Auto owners.